cloud0x9/AsteroidTwitter/README.md

 ](https://api.nasa.gov/) and put into a tweet.

 ## Deployment
-The project is hosted on [PythonAnywhere](https://www.pythonanywhere.com/) and is optimized to work with the free tier
+The project is hosted on [PythonAnywhere](https://www.pythonanywhere.com/) and is optimized to work with the free tier and can be seen working [at this twitter account](https://twitter.com/nearearthbot
+)